Sometimes It’s Diamonds, Sometimes It’s Paint 💕, A Love Story…..Story #5

 Waving at people is not without precedent.
 I recall a roadside waver on the Pennsylvania Turnpike who waved at motorists from his lawn chair for years.
 Passersby responded by beeping.
 I like to believe if airplanes had horns, they would beep at me, too, because they sure as hell aren’t tipping wings.

 As I think back, I reluctantly realize that I may have been duped by my sister.
 But all is forgiven.
 The joy of waving to people over many years, seen or unseen, has been uplifting.
-I like to think for them, as well, if they ever saw me.
+I like to think the same for them, if they ever saw me.

 As crazy as it looks, I’ll continue being that ambassador, waving at and welcoming airplanes.
 Keep an eye out for me if you’re flying into Rochester some day.
 And, please, wave back or at least smile.
 The world needs more of both.